blaws/Tree/README.txt

 Tree
 blaws

-Simple C-code that draws a randomly-generated tree.
+Simple C++ program that draws a randomly-generated tree.

-'q' to quit.
+'r' to create new tree.
-Any other key to draw again.
+'ESC' or 'q' to quit.

-Written on RedHat Linux.
+Written on Mac OSX 10.9 using OpenGL/GLUT.